-- Roofing companies without online reviews may be a sign of inexperience, incompetence, and unreliability.
+- Bad or no online reviews.
+Roofing companies without online reviews may be a sign of inexperience, incompetence, and unreliability.

 - Asking for money upfront.
 This is a common scamming practice; do proper research before making payments.
 California Law states a contractor can take no more than $1000 or 10% whichever is less.
 If a contractor asks you for more than what is legally allowed it is a huge red flag.

-For roofing solutions in Pasadena, CA, contact your Roof Repair Specialist today!
+For roofing solutions in Pasadena, CA, contact Roof Repair Specialist today!